Nottingham City Council

 Queen’s Walk Community Centre

 This popular community centre is a vibrant part of the Meadows area of Nottingham, relied on by many in the local community as a space to socialise and run various activities from, including zumba, line dancing, after-school clubs and English language classes.
 Their tired, dowdy spaces were in dire need of improvement to invite more groups and classes to run from here.
-With the help of 18 local young volunteers, and 10 volunteers from Johnson&Johnson (above), the rooms have been revived to be fully utilised by the centre.
+With the help of 18 local young volunteers, and 10 volunteers from Johnson&Johnson (left), the rooms have been revived to be fully utilised by the centre.
 We also created a bespoke refreshment station using kitchen worktops, for members to have refreshments following classes.

 “Thank you so much for the opportunity.
 Jacob got so much from it!
 All your staff were so good with him and the others.
 It was not easy to get him there, but on the first day he was proud to take his work high-vis home!
 His sister told me he had left a note for her to wake him the next day at 8…he’s never done that.
 So thank you so much… it really was a huge breakthrough for him.“